NVIDIA/NeMo/docs/sources/source/nlp/dialogue_state_tracking_trade.rst

         --eval_file_prefix <test or dev>

 You may find the list of parameters in the example file and update them as see fits. \
-By default the script would train the model for 10 epochs on 1 single gpu.
+By default the script would train the model for 10 epochs on 1 single gpu. \
+The police and hospital domains are excluded from the training by default as they do not exist in the development set. \
+The list of the domains can get updated in the example.

 Evaluating Checkpoints
 ----------------------